powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

     powerapi/hwpc-sensor --config-file /config_file.json
     ```

-=== "Binary file"

-    ```sh
-    ./hwpc-sensor --config-file config_file.json
-    ```

 ### Running the Sensor via CLI parameters

-In order to run the Sensor without a configuration file, run HWPCSensor using one of the following command lines, depending on the installation you use:
+In order to run the Sensor without a configuration file, run HWPC Sensor using one of the following command lines, depending on the installation you use:

 === "Docker"